olutosinbanjo/Hello_World_dpcpp/README.md

 In this tutorial, we will be printing out the Hello World! statement; I Know it's pretty naive for a data parallel programming model.
 But Hello World! is data, and we simply want to get started with something really simple.

-## Hello World! from a data parallel perspective
+## Hello World! from a parallel perspective

 **Hello World! = 'H' + 'e' + 'l' + 'l' + 'o' + ' ' + 'W' + 'o' + 'r' + 'l' + 'd' + '!'**

 Hello World! is a string value made up of 12 characters as seen above.

-The image shown below g

 <p align="center">